Rates of Convergence for Large-scale Nearest Neighbor Classification: Pre-training acceleration by denoising

 \section{Pre-training acceleration by denoising}

 While the oracle $k$NN method or the bigNN method can achieve significantly better performance than 1-NN when $k$ and $s$ are chosen properly, in practice, many of the commercial tools for nearest neighbor search are optimized for 1-NN only.
 It is known that for statistical consistency, $k$ should grow as $N$ to infinity.
 This imposes practical challenge for the oracle $k$NN to search for the $k$ nearest neighbors from the training data, in which $k$ could potentially be a very large number.
 Even in a bigNN in which $k$ at each subsample is set to be 1, to achieve statistical consistency one requires $s$ to grow with $N$.
 These naturally lead to the practical difficulty that the prediction time is very large for growing $k$ or $s$ in the presence of large-scale data sets.
 In \citet{pmlr-v84-xue18a}, the authors proposed a denoising technique to shift the time complexity from the prediction stage to the training stage.
 In a nutshell, denoising means to pre-train the data points in the training set by re-labelling each data point by its global $k$NN prediction (for a given $k$).
 After each data point is pre-trained, at the time of prediction, the nearest neighbors of the query point from among a small number (say $I$) of subsamples of the training data are identified, and the majority class among these 1-NNs becomes the final prediction for the query point.
 Note that under this acceleration scheme, at the prediction stage, one only needs to conduct 1-NN search for $I$ times, and each time from a subsample with size $m\ll N$; hence the prediction time is significantly reduced to almost the same as the 1-NN. \citet{pmlr-v84-xue18a} further proved that at some vanishing subsampling ratio, the denoised NN can achieve the prediction accuracy at the same order as that of the $k$NN.
+Note that denoising does not work by ignoring a lot of data all together, but by extraditing the information ahead of time (during preprocessing) and not bothering with the entire data later on at the time of the prediction.